Perturbations in a scalar field model with virtues of $\Lambda$CDM: Discussion

-Linearized scalar perturbations of the FLRW metric in synchronous gauge are studied using our modified \camb.
-The growth of matter density contrast, $\delta_{m}$ is similar to the $\Lambda$CDM model.
+We have worked out a detail perturbation analysis to differentiate the scalar field model ($\vphi$CDM) with the \lcdm model.
+We have analysed the physical quantities that can be arrived at by solving the perturbation equations.
+The linearised scalar perturbations of the FLRW metric in synchronous gauge are studied using our modified \camb.
+The growth of matter density contrast, $\delta_{m}$ is similar to the \lcdm model and is smaller for the smaller value of $\lambda$.
 The linear growth rate $f$, which is the logarithmic derivative of $\delta_{m}$ with respect to $a$ is same for both the models.
 The presence of the scalar field slightly decreases the matter content of the Universe during the evolutionary history.
 This decrease in matter content is manifested in the matter power spectrum and even more clearly in the evolution of the $\fsg$.
-Thus, $\fsg$ helps in breaking the degeneracy between the present model and the standard $\Lambda$CDM.
+Thus, $\fsg$ helps in breaking the degeneracy between the present $\vphi$CDM model and the standard \lcdm.
 Another interesting result is that the decrease in the rate of clustering decreases the variance of the linear matter perturbation, $\se$.
-The $\se$ obtained here is more towards the side of the value obtained from the galaxy cluster counts using thermal Sunyaev- Zel'dovich (tSZ) signature\cite{planck2018cp}, $\se = 0.77^{+0.04}_{-0.03} $ rather than the value obtained from Planck spectrum\cite{planck2018cp}, $\se = 0.811 \pm 0.006$.
+As seen from Table (\ref{tab:s8}), the $\se$ obtained here is more towards the side of the value obtained from the galaxy cluster counts using thermal Sunyaev-Zel'dovich (tSZ) signature~\cite{planck2018cp,zubeldia2019mnras}, $\se = 0.77^{+0.04}_{-0.03} $ rather than the value obtained from \Planck spectrum~\cite{planck2018cp}, $\se = 0.811 \pm 0.006$.
+It must be mentioned here that as shown in~\cite{banerjee2020xcn,eoin2019plb}, quintessence-CDM model also prefer lower $H_{0}$ compared to the standard \lcdm model.
+A detailed study of the parameter space is required to confirm if this model can solve the $\se$ tension and prefer a lower value of $H_{0}$.
+Such an analysis is outside the scope of the present article and will be considered in a separate work.
+It has already been mentioned that the values of the background parameters ($\Omega_b h^2$, $\Omega_c h^2$, $H_{0}$, $A_{s}$ and $n_{s}$) are fixed to the mean values obtained by the \Planck 2018 collaboration~\cite{planck2018cp}, for the fiducial spatially flat \lcdm model.
+We have used them as an illustrative example in the absence of any parameter values obtained by constraining the present model with the observational data sets.

 It can be said quite conclusively that this scalar field model resolves the initial condition problem, produces late-time acceleration with $\wphi = -1$ as predicted by the recent data as well as decreases rms mass fluctuation $\se$.
 This model is also successful in the context of the structure formation in the Universe.
-Thus, the potential constructed in this work can successfully describe the evolution of the Universe.
-It will be interesting to check if such a potential can also be arrived at from other physical considerations.
+The model looks to be promising, but it has to be tested against observational datasets, and compared with \lcdm and other competing models in connection with the evidence criteria.